-RWC after-match: Spark Sport reveals some key numbers
+Rugby World Cup after-match: Spark Sport reveals some key numbers

 • Value of NZ Rugby's stake in Sky revealed - and a new restriction

-Spark says 20 percent of customers needed help with its streaming service (or as it prefers to phrase it: "Four out of five Rugby World Cup customers did not contact Spark Sport's help channels.")

-Spark says fewer than 1 per cent of customers had complex queries (defined as those that took more than four interactions to resolve)s.
-Spark supplied over 500 replacement devices free of charge and completed over 150 home visits "nearly all of which solved customers' issues, Spark says.
+Spark says fewer than 1 per cent of customers had complex queries (defined as those that took more than four interactions to resolve).
+Spark supplied over 500 replacement devices free of charge and completed over 150 home visits "nearly all of which solved customers' issues", Spark says.

 192,000 subs

 By the end of the tournament, "New Zealanders had taken up just over 200,000 RWC subscriptions.
-This includes 192,000 active Tournament Passes (after cancellations have been taken into account) plus a number of fans that purchased one or more Match Passes," Spark says.
+This includes 192,000 active Tournament Passes (after cancellations have been taken into account) plus a number of fans that purchased one or more match passes," Spark says.

 Spark has never given any public target, so we can't say how that measures up to its inhouse goals.
 At one point, the telco did say it was working with partners to ensure up to 500,000 simultaneous streams could be delivered, but also said that figure allowed for some headroom.